-Doctoral Course in Administrative Studies 7250 3.0: Research Design
+Doctoral Course in Administrative Studies 7060 3.0: Introduction to Applied Statistics

-Doctoral Course in Administrative Studies 7400 3.0: Qualitative Research Methods demonstrate knowledge of the Accounting field, the chosen foundation field, and research methodologies.
+- Doctoral Course in Administrative Studies 7100 3.0: Logics of Social Research - Doctoral Course in Administrative Studies 7250 3.0: Research Design - Doctoral Course in Administrative Studies 7400 3.0: Qualitative Research Methods demonstrate knowledge of the Accounting field, the chosen foundation field, and research methodologies.
 The comprehensive examination is set and administered by Marketing Area faculty members.
 It is normally administered within 24 months of entry into the PhD program.
 A second and final attempt at this examination is allowed (within six months of the original exam) if the student is unsuccessful in the first attempt.